-Electric car range is a key driver for EV sales in 2019
+Electric car range is a key factor if you’re considering an EV

 If you are worried about electric car range, you are not alone.